danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ```

 <aside class="markdown-aside">
-In the full production app, we had several different types of searchable content, which is why we used <code>PgSearch.multisearch</code> instead of a simple <code>pg_search_scope</code>.
-Multisearch lets you query across multiple models in a single search.
+In the full production app, we had several different types of searchable content, which is why we used <code>PgSearch.multisearch</code> instead of <code>pg_search_scope</code>, which is to only search a single model.
+Multisearch lets you query across multiple models in a single query.
 While this gave us flexibility, the performance issue discussed here is independent of multisearch, it can affect any large dataset, even a single model.
 </aside>

 ## Usage